HillsMakan/sydneyhillsmakan/src/content/partner/hankerie.md

 ---
 Hankerie is offering an exclusive HMG International deal :

-🎉 $50 off per person with discount code "Shmg50" at checkout.
+🎉 $50 OFF per person

+👉 Use discount code: Shmg50 at checkout

 🔁 Future Classes